 When you win a battle you will scavenge some resources off the units that you kill on the battlefield.
 In a battle you will gain 10% and 5% of the Unit cost of each Normal and Supreme Unit you kill, respectively.
 This cap is also limited to 50% of your Daily Production.
 You can essentially double your daily resource production by stealing from Headquarters and scavenging enemy Units, as each have a cap of 50% of your Daily Production.

 Conquering or destroying are special actions that you can take against an enemy's Base.

-- When you Conquer a Base, you will take full control of it as if you had built it yourself;
+When you Conquer a Capital Base, you will take full control of it;

-- When you Destroy a Base, it will completely disappear from the District, opening up a vacant spot for a different Base to be built in its spot.
+When you Destroy a Base, it will completely disappear from the District, opening up a vacant spot for a Base to be built in its spot.

-- Attempting to conquer a Base will spend 1 General.
+Attempting to destroy a Base will spend 1 Special forces.

-- Generals can't fight on their own; Conquers must include other Units along with them.
+Special forces can't fight on their own; a Destroy command must include other Units along with them.

-- The Battle must be a Decisive Victory and the General must survive the Battle.
+The Battle must be a Decisive Victory and the Special forces must survive the Battle.